“The Economics of Child Abuse” is a study quantifying the economic cost

 “The Economics of Child Abuse: A Study of San Francisco” is a first-of-its-kind report quantifying the economic cost of child abuse to the San Francisco community.
-The report asses community risk factors that make families of the city vulnerable to abuse.
+The report assesses community risk factors that make families of the city vulnerable to abuse.
 It also discusses protective factors which keep families safe and strong.
 The original report was published in January 2017 using 2015 data.
 The Snapshot was updated in April 2018, using 2017 data.

 “The Economics of Child Abuse: A Study of the Bay Area” calculates the cost of child abuse to the greater Bay Area.

-“The San Francisco Child Abuse Prevention Center released the first-ever report on the cost of child abuse Thursday, calculating how much the crime costs the community.” — San Francisco Examiner
+“[Safe & Sound (formerly the San Francisco Child Abuse Prevention Center)]released the first-ever report on the cost of child abuse Thursday, calculating how much the crime costs the community.” — San Francisco Examiner

 “Child maltreatment is often measured by lives forever scarred by trauma and families torn apart, but a new study estimates that each case of abuse also carries a hefty price tag.” — Chronicle of Social Change